New Year 7 Info.

 - All pupils should have a plain dark coloured suitable school bag and PE bag.
 Pupils will be asked to replace unsuitable bags.

-Uniform can also be purchased from Sportswear International Limited; orders may now be placed on line www.swischoolwear.co.uk.
+Uniform can also be purchased from Sportswear International Limited (part of the Banner Group); orders may now be placed on line www.swischoolwear.co.uk.
 Please click here for order form and price list.

 Please note that the only suppliers of the school jumper are Petites Modes.